-Practices: All Health Center Employees will treat all patient information confidentially, and they will act in such a manner as to protect the privacy and confidentiality of both clinical and personal information.
+Practices: All Student Health Services Employees will treat all patient information confidentially, and they will act in such a manner as to protect the privacy and confidentiality of both clinical and personal information.
 All health services are confidential, and include, but are not limited to contraception, diagnosis and treatment of sexually transmitted disease, treatment for alcohol and drug abuse and mental health services.

 Disclosure without Patient Consent: Disclosure of confidential patient information may occur without the consent of the patient under the following circumstances:

 - a court order or subpoena for the medical record;

 - the patient is at risk of harm to self or others;